 Public Vote Rankings & Juror Short Lists

-During Round 1, ArtPrize releases a Public Vote Top 25, Top 50, and Top 100 list, tracking the frontrunners in real time on September 24th.
-See the art everyone else is talking about—or stir up buzz about your favorite Entry to boost their chance of making it into the Top Ten!
+Several days into Round 1, ArtPrize releases the Public Vote Top 100 List, tracking the frontrunners from each Category in real time.
+See the art everyone else is talking about—or stir up buzz about your favorite Entry to boost their chance of making it into the Final 20!

-The Juror Short Lists are released at the same time, allowing the art experts who will be deciding the Juried Awards (see below) to have their say in the public conversation.
-These lists draw attention to the artwork the jurors believe is most worthy of the big cash prizes.
-This event is not to be missed and will occur on Septemeber 23rd.
+The Juried Award Shortlist Nominees are released at the same time, allowing the art experts who will be deciding the Juried Awards (see below) to influence the public conversation.
+This list of Nominees draws attention to the artwork in each Category that the jurors believe is most worthy of the recognition.

-When Round 1 closes, the ten Artist Entries with the most Round 1 votes are announced and move on to Round 2.
-The Top Ten, announced on September 29th, are guaranteed an award, and any Entry that doesn’t make the Top Ten is no longer in the running for Public Vote Prizes.
+When Round 1 closes, the five Artist Entries from each Category with the most Round 1 votes are announced and move on to Round 2.
+The twenty Finalists, announced on October 5th, will compete for the Public Vote Grand Prize and four category awards.

 In addition to the Public Vote, ArtPrize presents parallel Juried Awards—four $20,000 category awards and one $200,000 Juried Award Grand Prize.
 The jury also presents an award for Outstanding Venue, given to the curator of a Venue, not a participating Artist.
 Chosen by internationally acclaimed art experts, the Juried Awards put critical favorites in the spotlight and add to the public conversation about what makes good art.
-The Juried Awards are decided completely separate from the Public Vote, and it's possible for an Entry to win both a Public Vote and Juried Award.
+The Juried Awards are decided separate from the Public Vote, and it's possible for an Entry to win both a Public Vote and Juried Award.

 To vote at ArtPrize, the first step is to sign up for an artprize.org account.
 Simply provide an individual e-mail address and choose a password, or, to make things even easier, you can sign up using your Facebook account—just one click and you’re done.

-Option 1: One Time Check-in at a Voting Site
+Option 1: Register in person at a Voting Site

 Visit the ArtPrize HUB, any Exhibition Center, or another Voting Site and present a government-issued photo ID (either a driver’s license, state ID, or passport).
 That’s it!
 While you’re there, we’ll answer any questions you have about how to cast your votes and make sure you have everything you need to get the most out of ArtPrize.
 (We can also help you sign up for an artprize.org account if you don't already have one.)

-Option 2: One Time Check-in using the ArtPrize Mobile app
+Option 2: Register using the ArtPrize mobile app

-- You must be at least 16 years old to sign up and check in to vote at ArtPrize.
+- You must be at least 16 years old to sign up for an artprize.org account and register to vote at ArtPrize.

 - You must have an individual e-mail address to sign up for an ArtPrize account.
 If you don’t have an e-mail address, visit mail.google.com to create a free Gmail account, or go to the HUB at 41 Sheldon and an ArtPrize volunteer will help you create one.

-- If you check in at a Voting Site, you must bring a driver’s license, state ID, or passport.
+- If you register to vote at a Voting Site, you must bring a driver’s license, state ID, or passport.
 No other form of ID will be accepted.

 - Read the Official Rules for Voters for more detailed information.

 Once you've registered, go out and explore ArtPrize Venues and Exhibition Centers to see as much art as you can!
 You can use your printed Event Guide, the Find Art page on artprize.org, or the official ArtPrize mobile apps to discover art all around the city.

-We’ve made the voting process really simple.
-Each Artist Entry is displayed with an Artist Label that includes the title of the Entry, the Artist name, and a unique five-digit Artist Vote Code.
+Each Artist Entry is displayed with an Artist Label that includes the title of the Entry, the artist's name, and a unique five-digit Artist Vote Code.

-- Online: Sign in to your artprize.org account and go to the Find Art page to find the art you’ve seen and liked, then simply click the thumbs-up icon beside an Entry to cast your vote.
+- Online at artprize.org: Sign in to your artprize.org account and go to the Find Art page to find the art you’ve seen and liked, then simply click the "Vote" button on an Entry to cast your vote.
 You can search for Entries by title, artist name, or by Artist Vote Code, browse and filter art by Venue or Category, or even discover new art through Lists.

 - Via text message (SMS): If you don't have a mobile device, you can still vote on the go by texting Artist Vote Codes to 808080.
 To vote by text, add your mobile phone number to your artprize.org account and follow the simple set up instructions in the confirmation text message.

-After you’ve voted, you can view your voting history online—and easily change your vote—by signing in to your account on artprize.org and selecting "Votes".
+You can view your voting history online—and easily change your votes—by signing in to your ArtPrize account on artprize.org and selecting "Votes".
 Online and mobile app votes you've cast will appear in your history instantly.
-If you vote by text message, you’ll also receive a confirmation of each vote by text as required by your texting service.
-Text message votes will appear in your online voting history on artprize.org shortly after.
+If you vote by text message, you’ll receive a confirmation of each vote by text as required by your texting service; text message votes will appear in your online voting history on artprize.org shortly after.